“I don’t know anything about computers. I can’t do anything with them. They’re not for me.”

 Concerns about technology and digital devices are very common amongst both the elderly and the young.
 The latter are more likely to be ashamed by a lack of basic computer skills since their whole generation seems to be masters of it.
 It’s very rare that a 20-something would be a complete beginner when it comes to using a personal computer.

 Fortunately, Superprof is here to help you learn everything you need about computer basics and get over your fear of them.
-Say goodbye to your digital concerns and start making fast and steady progress with computers.
+Say goodbye to your digital concerns and start making fast and steady progress with computers by taking IT courses.

 You won’t become an adept computer programmer after just one day of computer classes but you should feel more comfortable with computers by the time you’ve finished reading this article.